Best AI Robo-Advisor Alternatives for Experienced Investors in 2026

 - You want to think out loud and do the execution yourself.
 ChatGPT is the strong DIY assistant; verify any specific figures it states.

-- You genuinely want to delegate it all.
-A classic robo like Betterment chooses and runs a model portfolio for a management fee.
+- You genuinely want to delegate a fresh contribution.
+A classic robo like Betterment or Wealthfront chooses and runs a model portfolio for a management fee, but rarely fits a portfolio you have already built.

 At a glance

-Once you know where you want to sit on the control spectrum, a few practical filters narrow it the rest of the way:
+Once you know where you want to sit on the control spectrum, a few practical filters narrow it the rest of the way.
+For this persona, the first two usually decide it:

 - Does it keep your broker?
-If you do not want to transfer assets into a new managed platform, rule out full robos and rule in tools that connect to the account you already use, like Walnut.
+If you do not want to transfer assets, rule in tools that connect to the account you already use (Walnut, PortfolioPilot) and treat M1 or a robo as a deliberate move-your-money decision.

 - How does account access work?
 If a tool connects to your money, prefer regulated aggregation, read-only-by-default access, and explicit approval for any action.
-Walnut uses SnapTrade and approves every trade with you.
+Walnut keeps access read-only by default and approves every trade with you.

 - Does it stay descriptive?
 A trustworthy tool explains and frames trade-offs without pretending to be your adviser.
 Be wary of anything promising guaranteed market-beating returns.